ekohe/wulin_master/README.md

 ### 4. Add screens

-A screen can has one or multiple grids.
+A screen can have one or multiple grids.

 ``` ruby
 # app/screens/post_screen.rb: